Renrek/notes/README.md

 # Notes

 A living repository of notes that I can access anywhere, it used to be a private collection, now public to share with friends and collogues.
+I foresee this to grow quickly and I am attempting some order before it gets out of control.

 ## Table of Contents